thanksmister/androidthings-mqtt-alarm-panel/README.md

 The Alarm Control Panel, like many IoT devices will be used on hardware that may be disseminated throughout the world.
 Therefore we need a way to remotely track it's stability and alert us to any possible issues in the field.
 Fabric’s Crashlytics is now part of [Google's Cloud IoT Core](https://cloud.google.com/solutions/iot/) and [Firebase](http://firebase.google.com) services.
 [Crashlytics](https://fabric.io/kits/android/crashlytics/install) provides advanced tools for solving stability issues as well as engagement metrics using [Answers](https://www.fabric.io/kits/ios/answers).

 I have added this essential feature to the Alarm Control Panel application.
-The full RPi3 image from the from the release section already includes the Android Things preview 0.4.1 and the Alarm Control Panel application setup for Crashlytics reporting.
+The full RPi3 image from the from the release section already includes the Android Things preview 0.6.1 and the Alarm Control Panel application setup for Crashlytics reporting.
 You don't need to setup your own Crashlytics to use the application.
 However, if you want to set up Crashlytics and Answers for your own application you can either install it following the [manual installation instructions](https://fabric.io/kits/android/crashlytics/install) or use the [Android Plugin](https://fabric.io/downloads/android-studio) for Android Studio or IntelliJ.
 I recommend using the Android plugin as it's the simplest to setup and use.

 # Notes

 I have also made a version of the same software that runs on Android devices which can be found on [Google Play] (https://play.google.com/store/apps/details?id=com.thanksmister.iot.mqtt.alarmpanel).

-At this time there is an issue dimming the brightness of the backlight for the display.
-So for now I have included a screen saver feature as a short-term fix until the issue is addressed by the Android Things development team.

 It's important that the alarm control panel settings reflect the settings of those used in the alarm control panel component.
 Initially the hardware control panel is set to the default settings of the alarm control panel component.
 There are settings options to match those used in the HASS manual alarm panel.